jpontdia/common-devops/README.md

 ## Instalation

-Change github organization and if required the name of the common-devops
+Configure the Github organization and if required the name of the common-devops repository

 grep --exclude="*.md" -r -l 'jpontdia/mulesoft-pipeline' * | xargs sed -i "" 's+jpontdia/mulesoft-pipeline+jpontdia/common-devops+g'

+ERROR: ABOVE command is not working on directory .github/workflows

 ## Features